linode/docs/docs/platform/migrating-to-a-different-data-center/index.md

 1. On the **Migrate** detail page, make sure you read and understand the "Caution" message before clicking on the **Accept** checkbox.
 Select the data center region you'd like the Linode to be migrated to.

 1. Click on the **Enter Migration Queue** button.
 You will be automatically redirected to your Linode's summary page where you can monitor the progress of your migration.
-Your Linode will return to it's previous state (powered on or off) once the migration has completed.
+Your Linode will return to its previous state (powered on or off) once the migration has completed.